akshay-mp/sensor_fusion_and_object_detection/README.md

 3. Implement a single nearest neighbor data association to associate track.
 4. Implement the nonlinear camera measurement model.

+### Step 1: EKF filter

+In this task, the system states [x, y, z, vx, vy, vz], process model, and constant velocity models are designed and a system matrix with constant velocity and noise covariances for the 3D process model is calculated.
+This calculation aid in obtaining state h(x) and Jacobian H through computation.
+By evaluating h(x) and Jacobian H, the current state is calculated.
+The state and covariance are updated by using computed Kalman gain.

 <img src="img/Figure_1.png"/>

 <img src="img/Figure_2.png"/>
+The above graph shows the root mean square of 0.29, less than the desired result of 0.35.

+### Step 2: Track Management

+In this task, the unassigned lidar calculations initialize the track.
+The track score is associated with track measuement, and corresponding scores were increased or decreased accordingly.
+If the track score is below the minimum threshold, the track gets deleted, or else the track state changes to confirmed status upon reaching a maximum threshold.

 <img src="img/Figure_3.png"/>
+The above graph shows the root mean square of 0.79

+### Step 3: Data Association

+In this task, the matrix with all tracks is built and the Mahalanobis Distance for each track measurement is calculated.
+The hypothesis test Chi-Square is used for removing irrelevant track sets.
+The Kalman filter is updated with the selected minimum Mahalanobis Distance track set and from the relation matrix, the relevant row and column are deleted.
+If the calculated Mahalanobis Distance from the inverse cumulative chi-squared distribution is lesser than the threshold, the track measurement will be inside the track's gate.

 <img src="img/Figure_4.png"/>
+The above image shows the ground box on the detected object.

+### Step 4: track measuement

 <img src="img/Figure_5.png"/>

 https://user-images.githubusercontent.com/89602857/150123827-92437302-ed33-481d-a40d-353ba1dfd287.mp4